-Silicosis remains an ongoing problem in Michigan with former foundry workers continuing to develop severe disease.
-In the last 10 years, the percentage of cases of silicosis from exposure to silica in foundries has decreased to 62% while cases from construction have increased to 22% and cases from mining have increased to 10% [4].
-Michigan workers continue to be at risk of developing silicosis because of continued use of silica among abrasive blasters and inadequate controls in the construction industry, at foundries currently in operation, as well as in emerging industries with silica exposure including hydraulic fracturing [21] and engineered stone countertop fabrication.
-[22] Even without the development of silicosis, silica exposure is a risk factor for the development of lung cancer, connective tissue disease, tuberculosis and chronic obstructive pulmonary disease (COPD).[11,14,23] These risks justify tighter workplace controls for silica even if the number of new cases of silicosis continues to decline.
+The number of individuals reported with silicosis continues to show a downward trend.
+Manufacturing, including foundries, continues to be the most common source of exposure to silica.
+In the last 10 years, the percentage of cases of silicosis from exposure to silica in foundries has decreased to 63% while cases from construction have increased to 23% and cases from mining have increased to 11% [4].
+Michigan workers continue to be at risk of developing silicosis because of continued use of silica among abrasive blasters and inadequate controls in the construction industry, at foundries currently in operation, as well as in emerging industries with silica exposure including hydraulic fracturing [27] and engineered stone countertop fabrication [28].
+Even without the development of silicosis, silica exposure is a risk factor for the development of lung cancer, connective tissue disease, tuberculosis and chronic obstructive pulmonary disease (COPD) [17,20,29].
+These risks justify tighter workplace controls for silica even if the number of new cases of silicosis continues to decline.

-Michigan OSHA has promulgated a new comprehensive standard for silica that includes a lower allowable level of silica in the air, worker education and medical surveillance.
+In 2017, Michigan OSHA promulgated a new comprehensive standard for silica that includes a lower allowable level of silica in the air, worker education and medical surveillance.
 The standard is needed despite a decreasing trend of silicosis cases identified in Michigan, since this trend is more likely a product of more automated work practices with a smaller number of workers at risk than safer workplaces.
 The major decrease in cases of silicosis in Michigan can be attributed to the decrease in the number of foundry workers.
 There was a 75% decrease of foundry workers from 1973 to 1991 (Figure 6) and an 83% decrease in reported cases of silicosis from 1993 to 2011, factoring in a 20-year latency period for the development of silicosis.
 Additionally, the number of abrasive blasting companies using silica decreased 71% from 1995 to 2011 (2011 Annual Report-Tracking Silicosis and Other Work-Related Diseases in Michigan).